ogunlao/ogunlao.github.io/_posts/2020-06-12-from_gru_to_transformer.md

 ## Conclusion

-In this article, we showed how we can move from a recurrent-based neural network with gates such as GRU to a self-attention based model such as Transformer with disentangled hidden states and weights, enabling parallelization.
+In this article, we showed how we can move from a recurrent-based neural network with gates such as GRU to a self-attention based model such as Transformer with disentangled hidden states and weights, enabling parallel computations.